 The assessment consists of two performance tasks which you complete over the year.
 The first task asks you to develop a computer program of your choice.
-For the second task you have to identify a computer innovation, explore its impact, and create a related digital artefact.
+For the second task you have to identify a computer innovation, explore its impact, and create a related digital artifact.
 There’s also an end of course paper-and-pencil exam, which consists of 74 multiple-choice questions.

 Pass Rate: 71.9%